vitalets/playwright-bdd/docs/writing-steps/scoped.md

 └── shared-steps.ts
 ```

 You can use `@`-tagged filenames as well.
-It allows to store features and steps separately:
+It allows you to store features and steps separately:

 ```
 features